WhiteSymmetry/kececilayout/README.md

 ## License / Lisans

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 license.
 See the `LICENSE` file for details.

 ```